svanderbleek/twpgtwp/README.md

 #### Unary languages recognized by two-way one-counter automata
 #### Gadgets for Return Oriented Programming
 #### Analyzing Binary Memory In Executables
+#### Grammar-Based Codes: A New Class of Universal Lossless Source Codes

 ### ISA
 #### SLED